Here’s the 411 on chest pain while pregnant. Read on to find out what causes it, what it feels like, and when you should get medical help.

 What is preeclampsia chest pain like?

-Preeclampsia chest pain is hard to spot on its own.
+Preeclampsia chest pain usually occurs just below the chest and may be to spot on its own.

 It’s a serious condition that’s problematic because many signs resemble the “normal” effects of pregnancy.